mathka/shopping-cart/README.md

 3. Increasing the quantity of a given product in the shopping cart
     - quantity was available in the warehouse - success
     - expected quantity was not available - failure
-    - the quantity is negative - failure
+    - the quantity is grea - failure

 4. Reducing the quantity of the product in the shopping cart
     - it was possible to reduce it to the given quantity - success